Notions of Anonymity, Fairness and Symmetry for Finite Strategic-Form Games: Introduction

 \section{Introduction}

 The notion of a game being fair may be made more precise with the concept of symmetry.
-Broadly speaking we will consider a game fair when the players are indifferent between which position they play, however there are several ways to classify symmetry that lead to variations in structure and fairness.
-For example the players may care about the arrangement of their opponents.
+Broadly speaking we will consider a game fair when the players are indifferent between which position they play, however there are several distinct notions of symmetry that are possible which lead to variations in structure and fairness.
+For example, the players may or may not care about the arrangement of their opponents.

-This paper aims to survey numerous classifications of symmetric games and their characterisations whilst filling various holes.
-Symmetry in the context of games was first explored by \citet{VNM}, outlining what we will later refer to as our label-dependent framework in which player permutations act on strategy profiles, consequently requiring all players have the same strategy labels.
+Note that this paper does not survey the literature on notions of symmetry, though the reader may find it a useful reference if undertaking such an endeavour.
+However this paper does attempt to survey the numerous notions of symmetry for finite strategic-form games that are present in the literature, whilst also filling various holes and opening several further directions of research in the area.
+This is important to our understanding of the theory of symmetric games and fairness, which is fundamental when it comes to the theory of games, artificial intelligence, biology, computer science, economic theory, evolution, legal systems, logic, philosophy, political science, along with social choice and voting theory to name just a few examples.
+See for example Arrow's impossibility theorem \cite{arrow1950difficulty, arrow2012social}, biological warfare \cite{williams1989unit, gold2011unit}, financial contagion \cite{dungey2005contagion}, forced breakups and relationships \cite{chantler2009forced, ouattara1998forced}, forced psychiatric treatments \cite{minkowitz2006united}, gaslighting \cite{sweet2019sociology, ahern2018institutional}, human misery \cite{margolis2003misery, curato2019democracy}, human trafficking \cite{aronowitz2009human, shelley2010human, hesse2011young}, incentive theory \cite{laffont1993theory, laffont2009theory}, psychological warfare \cite{farago1941german, linebarger2015psychological} and theory of capitalism \cite{harriss2006poverty} and democracy \cite{delli2002internet, walker1966critique}.

-Soon after \citet{NashNCG} famously showed that symmetric games have at least one mixed strategy Nash equilibrium that is invariant under player permutations, while more recently \citet{CRVWSym} showed that fully symmetric $2$-strategy games have at least one pure strategy Nash equilibrium.
+Symmetry and fairness in the context of games was first explored by von Neumann and Morgenstern \cite{VNM}, outlining what we will later refer to as our label-dependent framework in which player permutations act on strategy profiles, consequently requiring all players have the same strategy labels.
+Soon after Nash \cite{NashNCG} famously showed that symmetric games have at least one symmetric mixed strategy Nash equilibrium, while more recently Hofbauer et al. \cite{hofbauer2002differential} and Cheng et al. \cite{CRVWSym} showed that fully symmetric $2$-strategy games have at least one pure strategy Nash equilibrium.
+More on equilibria for symmetric games can be found in \cite{hefti2017equilibria}.
+Notions of symmetry and equivalence also appear in \cite{HarsanyiSelten}.